jylee-k/handpose-detection/README.md

 The folder
 - Media: store photo, videos during the development
-- BlenderMoCap: store the altered files that change the behavior of the plugin (https://github.com/cgtinker/BlendArMocap) to suit our project
+- BlenderMoCap: store the altered files that change the behavior of the plugin (https://github.com/cgtinker/BlendArMocap) to suit our project needs
-- Blender: store various Blender files made
+- Blender Model: store various Blender files made
+- CAD Model: store the Fusion 360 CAD model for the mount, and .stl file for 3D printing
 - ESP: store the programs for ESP-CAM
-- Python: store the python programs used in the development
+- Python: store the python programs to test mediapipe used in the development